- What do I need in order to practice Thai Massage? (show answer ↓)

 - I am not yet a licensed massage therapist nor yoga teacher.
 Can I use the CEs from your courses retroactively after I get my massage license or yoga certification? (show answer ↓)

-No, CEs are defined as continuing education and are just that – they are applicable only after you have gotten your massage license or after you have gotten your yoga teacher certification.
-Any training taken beforehand can not give you continuing education hours.
+No, CEs are defined as continuing education and are just that – they become applicable only after you have gotten your massage license or after you have gotten your yoga teacher certification.
+Any training, even if it is a continuing education course, can not be counted as continuing education hours until after you have a massage license or a yoga teacher registration.

-- Do I need CEs or NYS CEs?
+- Do I need NCBTMB CEs or NYS NCBTMB CEs or YA CEs?

-NYS LMTs need NYS CEs.
-Out of state LMTs just need CEs.
-RYT just need CEs, even if they practice in NYS.
+NYS LMTs need NYS NCBTMB CEs.
+Out of state LMTs just need NCBTMB CEs.
+RYT just need CEs.

 - How many CEs do I need to keep my massage license in NY state? (show answer ↓)

-Licensed Massage Therapists in NY state are required to take 36 hours of CEs every three year license cycle.
+NYS Licensed Massage Therapists are required to take 36 CEs every three year license cycle.
 These CEs must be NY state approved.
 CEs that are not NY state approved will not count for your license renewal so make sure that the CE course you take is NY state approved.
-All of the Thai Massage Sacred Bodywork workshops are NY state approved as well as NCBTMB approved for those who are from out of state or are registered with the Yoga Alliance.
+All of the Thai Massage Sacred Bodywork workshops are NY state NCBTMB approved.

 - Is the NCBTMB recognized as a Continuing Education Sponsor in NY state?

-Yes, New York has approved of the NCBTMB as a Continuing Education Sponsor.
-NCBTMB has approved all the Thai Massage Sacred Bodywork workshops.
+Yes, New York has approved of NCBTMB as a Continuing Education Sponsor.

 - Are the CEs for Thai Massage Sacred Bodywork training authorized by NCBTMB? by NY state?

-Yes, the CEs for Thai Massage Sacred Bodywrok are authorized by NCBTMB and by NY State.
+Yes, all of Thai Massage Sacred Bodywork’s courses and training programs are approved and authorized by NCBTMB and by NY State as CE courses.

-- Is Ananda Apfelbaum an Approved Provider for CEs? (show answer ↓)
+- Is Ananda Apfelbaum an Approved Provider for Massage CEs? (show answer ↓)

 Yes, Ananda Apfelbaum is approved by the National Certification Board for Therapeutic Massage & Bodywork (NCBTMB) as a continuing education Approved Provider and is also sponsored by NCBTMB to teach New York LMTs continuing education that is accepted by the state of New York for license renewal.
 Her Approved Provider number is 451263-10.